bswck/autorefine/README.md

 1. Run `autorefine configure` to run a wizard that will help you configure `autorefine`, configure audits (`autorefine` will typically detect doctest, pytest and other tools that determine whether the project runs safe) and refactor the project for a specific choice of linting tools.

-1. Run `autorefine analyze` to analyze the project with linters and type checkers.
-Autorefine now knows what needs to be fixed in the current HEAD.
+1. Run `autorefine analyze` to analyze the project with linters and type checkers. `autorefine` now knows what needs to be fixed in the current HEAD.

 1. Run `autorefine roadmap` to create a refactoring roadmap.
 You will have a checklist of all the things that need to be fixed in the project automatically and manually.